Prior College Experience

 Choose the student type that best describes you to complete the right application.

-- Need help with the application?
-Get step-by-step application help in ctcLink.
+Need help with the application?
+Get step-by-step application help.

 **Out-of-state students, new Washington residents and undocumented students: review residency requirements.

 English as a Second Language (ESL)

 - Apply online

 - Under 18 and have not earned a high school diploma or GED?
 Apply for Running Start.

 - Or continue your application process AND, if not enrolled in Running Start, request an exception to the NSC admissions policy by Applying as an Underage Student.